-Voting Item Our Board's Voting Standard to Treatment of: Voting Recommendation Approve Proposal (assuming a quorum is present) Abstentions Broker Non-Votes Election of Directors "FOR" each nominee Plurality Voting Standard: The two nominees receiving the greatest number of votes cast "Withhold authority" or abstentions not counted as votes cast and as such have no effect (a) Not counted as votes cast and as such have no effect; brokers may not vote on this proposal absent instructions Ratification of Public Accounting Firm "FOR" Majority of Votes Cast: Votes that shareholders cast "for" must exceed the votes that shareholders cast "against" Counted as votes "against" Not counted as votes cast and as such have no effect; brokers may vote without restriction on this proposal Advisory Approval of the 2019 Compensation of Named Executive Officers (b) "FOR" Majority of Votes Cast: Votes that shareholders cast "for" must exceed the votes that shareholders cast "against" Counted as votes "against" Not counted as votes cast and as such have no effect; brokers may not vote on this proposal absent instructions
+Voting Item The Board's Voting Voting Standard to Approve Proposal Treatment of: voung item Recommendation (assuming a quorum is present) Abstentions Broker Non-Votes 1.
+Election of Directors "FOR" each nominee Plurality Voting Standard: The two nominees receiving the greatest number of votes cast "Withhold authority" or abstentions not counted as votes cast and as such have no effect(a) Not counted as votes cast and as such have no effect; brokers may not vote on this proposal absent instructions Ratification of Public Accounting Firm "FOR" Majority of Votes Cast: Votes that shareholders cast "for" must exceed the votes that shareholders cast "against" Counted as votes "against" Not counted as votes cast and as such have no effect; brokers may vote without restriction on this proposal 3.
+Advisory Approval of the 2020 Compensation of Named Executive Officers(b) "FOR" Majority of Votes Cast: Votes that shareholders cast "for" must exceed the votes that shareholders cast "against" Counted as votes "against" Not counted as votes cast and as such have no effect; brokers may not vote on this proposal absent instructions

-(a) If any nominee receives a greater number of "withhold authority" than votes "for" his or her election, then that nominee is to promptly tender his or her resignation, which the Board, upon the recommendation of the Corporate Governance and Nominating Committee, will decide to accept or decline.
+- (a) If any nominee receives a greater number of "withhold authority" than votes "for" his or her election, then that nominee is to promptly tender his or her resignation, which the Board, upon the recommendation of the Corporate Governance and Nominating Committee, will decide to accept or decline. - (b) Because this shareholder vote is advisory, the vote will not be binding on the Board or Helix.
+The Compensation Committee, however, will review the voting results and take them into consideration when making future compensation decisions for our named executive officers.